Create a new Process Instance.

 Remove the process instance from favorites.

-You need to go to the Favorites tab.
+Navigate to the Favorites tab.

 Select the process instance in the table, then choose 'Favorites' > 'Remove' from the menu.